-- Within PowerPoint 2010, open any existing presentation (or create a new one).
+- Within PowerPoint 2010 for Windows, open any existing presentation (or create a new one).
 Then add a new slide and select the slide and change its layout to Blank.

 Figure 1: Gridlines check-box within View tab

 - Select the existing shape.
 If you want to insert a new shape, access the Insert tab (or the Home tab) of the Ribbon and click the Shapes button to bring up the Shapes gallery - within this gallery select the required shape.
 As you can see in Figure 2, for this tutorial, we have selected a Rectangle.

 - Now click and drag on the slide to create an instance of the selected shape within a section of the gridlines, as shown in Figure 3.
 Learn how to insert shapes in PowerPoint 2010 for Windows.

 Figure 3: Rectangle inserted on the slide

 - Make sure that the Rectangle (the shape you created) is selected.
 The Ribbon area now shows the Drawing Tools Format tab.
 Activate this Ribbon tab by clicking on it.
 Within the Insert Shapes group, click the Edit Shape button, and from the resultant drop-down list, select the Edit Points option, as shown in Figure 4.

 Figure 4: Edit Points option